MichalBialek01/MichalBialek01/README.md

 <h1 align="center">Hi there 👋</h1>
-<h3 align="center">I am a programming enthusiast specializing in Java, Spring, and AWS with a passion for backend software development</h3>
-<h3 align="center">Currently expanding my knowledge of AWS services and developing Spring-based Java projects</h3>
+<p align="center">I am a programming enthusiast specializing in Java, Spring, and AWS with a passion for backend software development.Currently expanding my knowledge of AWS services and developing Spring-based Java projects </p>

 <div align="center">